eveningsamurai/acop/README.md

 `<title></title>`
 *   Page title element should not be empty

+`<!DOCTYPE Resource SYSTEM 'foo.dtd'>`
+*   doctype should be specified if frame or iframe elements exist on the page

 `<frameset><frame title=""...`
-*   Frame title elements should have alt attributes
+*   Frame elements should have title attributes
-*   Frame title elements should not have alt attributes empty
+*   Frame elements should not have title attributes empty

+`<iframe title=""...`
+*   iFrame elements should have title attributes
+*   iFrame elements should not have title attributes empty

 Bugs
 ----